JanssenProject/jans/docs/admin/developer/agama/samples.md

 This page provides some practical flow examples to help readers in their process of learning Agama.
 It is recommended to visit the quick start [guide](./quick-start.md) first.

+!!!
+Warning
+    Do not deploy any of these flows to production.

 ## Basic authentication

 This is the simplest form of authentication where end-users gain access to a protected resource (e.g. an application) by providing a valid username and password combination.
 In this example users will be given three attempts at most to supply valid credentials, otherwise an error page will be shown.